flare-foundation/governance-proposals/FIP/FIP_11.md

 ### 2.1 Proposed Changes

-The [FIP.03](https://proposals.flare.network/FIP/FIP_3.html) governance proposal introduced secondary (PCT) reward bands to the already existing primary (IQR) reward bands, with the aim of increasing the number of data providers that get rewarded.
+The [FIP.03](https://proposals.flare.network/FIP/FIP_3.html) governance proposal introduced secondary (PCT) reward bands to the already existing primary (IQR) reward bands, with the aim of increasing the number of data providers that get rewarded within the FTSO protocol.
-The size of the PCT bands is currently fixed for each feed, being determined based on the historical accuracy of the individual price submissions from data providers.
+The size of the PCT bands is currently fixed for each feed, being determined based on the historical accuracy of the individual price submissions from the data providers.

 However, as market conditions change, certain reward bands can become either too tight or too loose.
 Thus, it is crucial to adapt the PCT bands to the underlying market behavior.
 Additionally, a better methodology of calculating these bands, such as based on the underlying asset volatility, may be more appropriate than just examining price submissions.
-Thus, the change proposed is:
+Thus, the proposed change is as follows:

 * **PCT bands**: Introduce an adaptive method for setting the width of the secondary bands, based on volatility and market conditions.

-Another feature of the PCT bands is how the inflationary rewards are distributed between the primary and secondary bands in the FTSO Scaling protocol (Anchor Feeds).
+Another key feature of the FTSO Scaling protocol (Anchor Feeds) involves the distribution of inflationary rewards between the primary and secondary reward bands.
 The current IQR/PCT ratio is set to 70/30, as per [FIP.03](https://proposals.flare.network/FIP/FIP_3.html).
 However, data suggests that this ratio overemphasizes precise proximity to the median value, potentially overlooking valuable, slightly off-median submissions.
 This ultimately leads to disproportionate benefits for certain data providers.